SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 When Loopback mode is enabled, the RX pin is released, and TX is internally connected to Rx.
 This is only a functional loopback test port, because another device couldn't drive the line low without fighting for control over the pin with this device.
 Loopback mode itself isn't very useful.
 But see below.

 ### Open Drain Mode
 In Open Drain mode, the TX pin will no longer drive high.
 The pin must not be set as OUTPUT.
 If you don't fiddle with it, this will correctly handled for you.
-With just openDrain mode enabled, a multidrop network becomes very practical.
+This is also not terribly useful on it's own - though it would be useful communicating with a lower voltage device, with TX pulled up to the other device's Vcc.

 ### RS485 Mode
 In RS485 mode, at initialization, the HWSerial class configures the XDIR pin as an OUTPUT.
 1 bit-time prior to sending any data, the XDIR pin will be driven HIGH.
 If using RS485, this should be connected to the external line driver IC to enable transmit.
 XDIR will be lowered 1 bit-time after the last bit has been sent.
 If you require the opposite polarity, simply set PORTx.PINnCTRL |= PORT_INVEN_bm;
 or use `pinConfigure()` [See Digital I/O Reference](Ref_Digital.md)

+RS485 mode in combination with RX_ONLY will simply set the pin to an output, but never use it, because the TX module isnt enabled.

-#### These three options can be combined, and probably should
+#### These options were meant to be combined
-* Loopback + Open Drain - This results in a half-duplex single serial interface.
-This is fairly common, and in fact is often used in....
-RS485 configurations.
+* Loopback + Open Drain - These two not-particularly-useful options, when combined, become very useful - this gives you a half-duplex single serial interface.
+This is fairly common (UPDI is actually implemented this way), but it's almost ubiquitous in RS485.
 * Loopback + Open Drain + RX485: In this mode, it will work perfectly for the case where there is an external line driver IC but it has only a single TX/RX combined wire and a TX_Enable pin (terminology may vary).

 #### Half-duplex schemes change the behavior of Serial in important ways
-Normally, RX is not disabled unless the user specifically requests it.
+Normally, RX functionality is not disabled unless the user specifically requests it.
 Bytes received at any time will be placed into the buffer by the USARTn RxC interrupt as long as it is not full.
 With loopback mode enabled, you will receive all the characters you transmit.
 That's fine for just loopback - since TX is actively driven high when idle, you can't exactly receive data any other way.
 When Open Drain mode is also active, though, the stuff that you sent would end up intermixed with actual received data.
-This is not very helpful (and checking the receive buffer to verify successful transmit looked awkward - that would be ideal, of course.
-I reckon it would still require a so)
+This is not very helpful (and checking the receive buffer to verify successful transmit looked awkward, since you'd have to keep a record of what you sent to compare it to. - that would be ideal, of course, but I didn't think it was worth the development time or flash it would take)
 SO, whenever the following bits are set:

 CTRLA: LBME
-CTRLB: ODME, TXEN, RXEN
+CTRLB: ODME and TXEN and RXEN

 In this case, Any *write* will temporarily disable the RXC interrupt, and enable the TXC interrupt.
 When the TXC interrupt executes, it will disable itself after  reading RXDATAL until the RXC flag is cleared (to flush out the characters you sent), and enable the RXC interrupt again.